x1o/QuickExpenses/README.md

 It stores the data in a SQLite3 database; GUI is updated on the fly.

-More importantly, it allowed **me** to practice developing a PyQt4 application (which I did for the first time in my life), and by that reason the program itself is not super feature-rich, but rather provides very basic, "raison d'être" functionality and may not be free of bugs.
+More importantly, writing QuickExpenses allowed **me** to practice developing a PyQt4 application (which I did for the first time in my life), and by that reason the program itself is not super feature-rich, but rather provides very basic, "raison d'être" functionality and may not be free of bugs.
 The TODO list currently consists of more than ten points, I believe, yet it's unlikely to get shorter anytime soon.